-Current Atleti coach Diego Simeone was in the side that lost 4-3 on aggregate to Ajax in the quarter-finals 17 years ago.
+Current Atleti coach Diego Simeone was in the side who lost 4-3 on aggregate to Ajax in the quarter-finals 17 years ago.

-The men from the Spanish capital have not won at Camp Nou since a 3-1 league victory in 2006, when Fernando Torres - now of fellow quarter-finalists Chelsea - netted a double.
+The capital club have not won at Camp Nou since a 3-1 league victory in 2006, when Fernando Torres - now of fellow quarter-finalists Chelsea - netted a double.

 Atleti have taken many by surprise with their sensational form this season, with Simeone keen to maintain the feel-good factor at the club.

-"We are enjoying the situation day by day, minute by minute, training session by training session and game by game," he said after Saturday's 2-1 win at Athletic Bilbao.
+"We are enjoying the situation day by day, minute by minute, training session by training session and game by game," he told reporters after Saturday's 2-1 win at Athletic Bilbao.